 In Free Running mode, a new conversion will be started immediately after the conversion completes, while ADSC remains high.
-For a summary of conversion times, see Table 73.
+For a summary of conversion times, see Table 73 on page 193.

 Figure 92.
 ADC Timing Diagram, First Conversion (Single Conversion Mode)